 This is an affordably priced bike that comes with an added feature that doesn’t come with folding exercise bikes that allows you to get upper body exercise as well as a low impact lower body exercise.
 It still is reasonably priced compared to other similar bikes.

-When I checked online Amazon had a good deal on the bike where it also qualified for Prime and free shipping.
+When I checked online Amazon had the offer where it qualified for Prime and free shipping.

 To me, the best feature of this bike is the ability to exercise your arms enabling you to tone and strengthen the arms while you work your lower body too.
 I’m not sure why more bikes don’t have this as you can burn more calories without spending any more time on the bike.